Supporting someone who is approaching the end of their life

 You might be supporting your husband, partner, father, relative or friend as they approach the end of their life.
 When we talk about your loved one on this page, we are talking about the person you are supporting.

-Looking after someone who is dying is tough – physically, emotionally and financially.
+Looking after someone who is dying is difficult – physically, emotionally and financially.
 At times you might feel helpless or overwhelmed.
-It's important to look after yourself and get support for yourself.
+It's important to look after yourself and get the support you need.

 Any support you can give your loved one is really important.
 You might help them with practical things like getting up and dressed, washing and eating.
 Or you might take on tasks that they can’t do any more, such as managing finances or doing jobs around the house.
 And you may provide friendship and support.
 It can be difficult for someone to accept that they can't do certain tasks anymore, so you might need to be sensitive to that when you offer to help.